cyfronet-fid/sat4envi/README.md

 ### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Docker

+In order to run the docker containers of the backend and web modules (plus database) it is first required to build the project by issuing `mvn package`.
+Once this build is finished, the application can be run by `docker-compose up`.
+The web interface will be available under `http://localhost:4200`.

+Note, however, that live reload doesn't work in this configuration.
+If you require it, go for a non-dockerized version.